Houses of Parliament, Cape Town: 2022 fire

 During the morning of 2 January 2022, a fire broke out in third-floor offices in the parliamentary precinct and spread to the lower and upper houses.
 By mid-morning, fire crews were still attempting to control the fire.

 The buildings were severely damaged.
 It was reported that the sprinkler system had not functioned correctly, and protection services staff were not on duty.

 Police confirmed that a 49-year-old man had been detained for questioning.
 He was subsequently arrested by the Hawks Priority Crime unit.
 He has reportedly been charged with arson, housebreaking and theft under the National Key Points Act, and appeared in court on 4 January.

 Identified by the New York Times as Zandile Christmas Mafe, 49, the suspect's sanity was questioned by prosecutors.
 The Times goes on to report, Mr. Mafe was "committed to a psychiatric hospital on Tuesday to determine whether he is fit to stand trial on terrorism and other charges."

+Rebuild

+A 4-year, billion project commenced to rebuild structures damaged during the fire.
+The renovations aimed to balance efforts to modernise the structures, with those to preserve the historic characteristics of the buildings.
+Both the Old and New Assembly buildings will be rebuilt, as well as around 500 parliamentary offices.
+The project has a completion date set for December 2026.
+This has since been moved to June 2027.

+Parliament met in various other venues during the rebuild, including the Good Hope Chamber, Cape Town City Hall, and a custom-made structure (an enhanced Nieuwmeester Dome) that was built over a parking lot in Roeland Street, close to the Houses of Parliament.
+The specifications of the dome were overseen by Minister of Public Works and Infrastructure Dean Macpherson.
+The 2026 State of the Nation debates were held in the dome.

+In August 2026, it was reported that the project was on track to finish by its new completion target of June 2027.
+The goal was to have the new buildings ready to host the 2027 SONA.
+The rebuild was within budget, with R2.43 billion of the total R4.68 billion having been spent so far.
+Updates were provided during a Joint Standing Committee on the Financial Management of Parliament meeting, after members attended a site visit to inspect the progress.
+The Development Bank of Southern Africa (DBSA), the project's implementing agent, told the committee that construction of the National Assembly building was 76% complete at the time.